 October is Italian American Heritage Month

-Curious to know more, I researched Dr. fauci himself, but also when and who started Italian American Heritage month and why October specifically.
+Curious to know more, I researched Dr. Fauci himself, but also when and who started Italian American Heritage month and why October specifically.
 That curiosity led me to one, very delightful realization.

-President Obama Declared October Italian American Heritage Month in 2010
+President Obama Declared October Italian American Heritage Month

 Paolo was sworn in as an American citizen under President Trump.
 However, President Obama’s photos and videos to welcome new citizens were, and to the best of my knowledge still are in use today.
 It is rather poetic to realize I have President Obama to thank for honoring both sides of my family history and future.